 "We've been asking them to come back to Syria to continue their investigations," President Bashar al-Assad told Fox News in an interview broadcast Wednesday.

-Al-Assad said he hadn't had time yet to analyze the U.N. investigators' findings, but he stressed that they have more work to do.
+Al-Assad said he hadn't had time yet to analyze the U.N. investigators' findings so far, but he stressed that they have more work to do.

 "They haven't finished it yet," he said, adding that it's clear that rebels, not his government, were behind chemical weapons attacks.

-Ake Sellstrom, the head of the inspection team that visited Syria after the August 21 attack, told CNN that another visit could take place as early as next week.
+Ake Sellstrom, the head of the inspection team that visited after the August 21 attack, told CNN that the next visit could take place as early as next week.

 While some Western countries say Monday's U.N. findings implicated the Syrian regime in using sarin gas, Russia has fired back, calling the report "distorted."

-In the same interview, Ryabkov said Syria has given Russia evidence that implicates rebels in the attack, and that Russia is studying the evidence.
+In the same interview, he said Syria has given Russia evidence that implicates rebels in the attack, and that Russia is studying the evidence.